-Previous article described how with a simple circuit even an older TCVR can be used to operate with digimodes.
-A similar connection can be used to key the CW from a computer.
-I have successfully tested the circuit in a race and I can say for sure, that is a great helper during (sometimes often) tense moments, which the contestation brings.
+Previous article opisoval ako pomocou jednoduchého obvodu možno aj starší TCVR use for operation with digimodes.
+A similar connection can also be used for CW keying from a computer.
+I have tested the circuit successfully in races and I can confidently say that it is a great helper during the (sometimes often) tense moments that contesting brings.
 That's when every second saved counts.
-HAM programs have long been able to send the call sign text of a received station, so why not use it?
+HAM programs have long been able to transmit the received station's call sign text, so why not use it?

-Who wouldn't find a PC817 optocoupler at home, can use its substitutes with advantage: 4N35, 4N36, 4N37, 4N25, 4N26, 4N28, PC816, PC817, 4N27, 4N36a H11Ax series.
-The circuit uses a USB to RS232 converter from the manufacturer Prolific, the resistance value was adapted to this 1 kΩ.
-The reason was quite prosaic – I had just one available.
-Yes, chips from the given manufacturer are not recommended for use for this purpose, but I haven't noticed any problem yet.
-Who would want to skip the converter, can reach for a solution with the FT232RL circuit, as HB9AMO describes on his site: http://www.hb9amo.net/ts50.php.
-Technically speaking, it is essentially just a change in the value of the resistor.
-The DTR and GND signals on the diagram on the left are fed to the input of the converter and the KEY and GND signals to the TCVR input via the stereo jack.
+Anyone who cannot find a PC817 optocoupler at home can use its substitutes: 4N35, 4N36, 4N37, 4N25, 4N26, 4N28, PC816, PC817, 4N27, 4N36 and the H11Ax series.
+The circuit uses a USB to RS232 converter from the manufacturer Prolific, tomu bola prispôsobená hodnota odporu 1 kΩ.
+Dôvod bol celkom prozaický – mal som akurát taký k dispozícii. Áno, čipy od daného výrobcu sa neodporúčajú požívať na tento účel, no ja som zatiaľ nezaznamenal žiadny problém.
+Kto by chcel prevodník vynechať, môže siahnuť po riešení s obvodom FT232RL, ako HB9AMO opisuje na svojej stránke: http://www.hb9amo.net/ts50.php.
+Technically speaking, it's basically just changing the value of the resistor.
+The DTR and GND signals on the diagram on the left are fed to the converter input and the KEY and GND signals to the TCVR input via the stereo jack.
 We connect KEY to the tip of the jack and GND to the end ring, leaving the middle ring unconnected.

-It is visible, that CW operation can be enriched for a small cost, make it easier and more pleasant.
-My solution is placed in a small box, from which jack and RS232 connectors stick out.
-When using the FT232RL circuit, it is enough to "slam" the electronics into the shrink tube, thus creating a cable suitable for portable use.
+It can be seen that CW operation can be enriched, made easier and more pleasant for a small cost.
+My solution is placed in a small box with jack and RS232 connectors sticking out.
+When using the FT232RL circuit, it is enough to "slam" the electronics into the shrink tube, which creates a cable suitable even for portable use.

 If you have read this far and enjoy the classic and still popular program Atalanta Locator, I'll give you one tip.
-Thomas, OM5AST provides useful instructions on how to run Locator under Windows as well 10: https://github.com/tomasgeci/atalanta-locator-dosbox Who would still want to control CW via Locator, will do the following:
+Tomáš, OM5AST provides useful instructions on how to run Locator under Windows 10: https://github.com/tomasgeci/atalanta-locator-dosbox Anyone who would also like to control CW via Locator should do the following:

-- In the folder with the Locator program files, open the LOCATOR.INI file and in the section [CW] set ENABLE_PTT=0
+- In the folder with the Locator program files, open the LOCATOR.INI file and set ENABLE_PTT=0 in the [CW] section

-- At the end of the file dosbox-0.74.conf we add the line serial1=directserial realport:com1 Where com1 is the name of the actual computer port, where we have the keying circuit connected
+- At the end of the file dosbox-0.74.conf we add the line serial1=directserial realport:com1 Where com1 is the name of the real port of the computer where we have the key circuit connected

 - We start the program according to the attached instructions